SyedFaizanAliRehan/TaskIt/README.md

 If you have any questions or need further assistance, feel free to contact us at syedfaizanalirehan@gmail.com

-Thank you for using our Task Manager software!
+Thank you for using Task It!
 We hope it helps you stay organized and productive.